rhino9686/miniM0/README.md

 <img src="img/NUCLEO-F303K8.jpg" alt="drawing" width="200"/>

-Instead of making large bulky M0 launchpad, I'll make a very minimalist board with basic GPIO pins and a programming header.
+Instead of making a large bulky M0 launchpad, I made a very minimalist board with basic GPIO pins and a programming header.
+In this document I will show how to recreate my work step by step for anyone making their first MSPM0 design.

 There are quite a few MSPM0 models to choose from.
-We will use the MSPM0G3507 as our MCU as it is smack dab in the middle of the catalog in terms of price and performance.
+I used the MSPM0G3507 as our MCU as it is smack dab in the middle of the catalog in terms of price and performance.
 The lessons from this design will scale up to more complex devices and down to smaller cost-sensitive ones.
 ### How to start

 This can be done with schematic/PCB software of your choosing.
 I chose to go with KiCAD in this.
 The first step is importing the MSPM0G3507 schematic symbol and footprint into a blank schematic.
-I in particular used the *MSPM0G3507SRHBR* package
+I in particular used the *MSPM0G3507SRHBR* package.

 <img src="img/blankMCU.png" alt="drawing" width="600"/>

 ### Part Selections

 You will see for an equivalent STM32 processor from STMicro, there is a requirement for heavy input capacitance on the VDD and AVDD pins.
 MSPM0 has a lesser requirement.
-You will simply need a small 1-3 capacitors equaling roughly 10 uF, with the option to add more based on your application.
+One simply needs a small 1-3 capacitors equaling roughly 10 uF, with the option to add more based on your application.
 I stuck with the basic 10u.
 <img src="img/stm32Cap.png" alt="drawing" width="600"/>

 The MSP takes in a VIN range of 1.62-3.6V, so one can easily make a USB port-powered input and step down the voltage to 3.3V.